mshea/lazy_gm_tools/5e_monsters/monsters_md/giant-shark-bowl.md

 - **Multiattack:** The giant shark bowl makes two attacks: one with its bite and one with its pseudopod.
 - **Bite:** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 22 (3d10 + 6) piercing damage.
 - **Pseudopod:** Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
 Hit: 22 (3d10 + 6) bludgeoning damage.
 - **Engulf:** The giant shark bowl moves up to its speed.
 While doing so, it can enter Large or smaller creatures' spaces.
-Whenever the bowl enters a creature's space, the creature must make a DC 16 Dexterity saving throw.

-On a successful save, the creature can choose to be pushed 5 feet back or to the side of the bowl.
-A creature that chooses not to be pushed suffers the consequences of a failed saving throw.

-On a failed save, the bowl enters the creature's space, and the creature takes 22 (3d10 + 6) piercing damage and is engulfed.
+Whenever the bowl enters a creature's space, the creature must make a DC 16 Dexterity saving throw. <br><br>On a successful save, the creature can choose to be pushed 5 feet back or to the side of the bowl.
+A creature that chooses not to be pushed suffers the consequences of a failed saving throw. <br><br>On a failed save, the bowl enters the creature's space, and the creature takes 22 (3d10 + 6) piercing damage and is engulfed.
 The engulfed creature can't breathe, is restrained, and takes 22 (3d10 + 6) piercing damage at the start of each of the bowl's turns.
-When the bowl moves, the engulfed creature moves with it.

-An engulfed creature can try to escape by taking an action to make a DC 15 Strength check.
+When the bowl moves, the engulfed creature moves with it. <br><br>An engulfed creature can try to escape by taking an action to make a DC 15 Strength check.
 On a success, the creature escapes and enters a space of its choice within 5 feet of the bowl.